Brexit - Information for Students

 In May 2019, the UK government confirmed that EU students starting university in 2020/21 academic year will have guaranteed home fee status and financial support for the duration of their course.
 To find out the latest information, visit the Government website.
 This applies to the undergraduate, postgraduate taught and postgraduate research programmes.

-Currently there is no information how EU students fee status will be affected for programmes beginning in 2021/2022.
+Currently there is no information how EU students fee status will be affected for programmes beginning in 2021/2022, however further information will be available in the near future.

 EU student visa requirements

 The type of visa you will require will depend on when you arrive in the UK.

 If you are a University of Portsmouth offer holder who is an EU, EEA or Swiss national and your course starts before 31 December 2020, you will not require a visa in order to study in the UK before this date.

 In order to protect your rights after the UK leaves the EU (meaning you can come to the UK to study, live and work after you have finished your degree), you will need to make an application under the EU Settlement Scheme after you have arrived in the UK, and before 30 June 2021.
 The application process is easy, user-friendly and free of charge.